abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_9_Functions/Section_9.md

 - A function can have no parameters, in which case, *void* must be inside the parentheses.

-- The names of the parametes are local to the function, they will asume the value of the arguments passed when a funtion is called.
+- The names of the parameter are local to the function, they will assume the value of the arguments passed when a function is called.

 - Parameters should be used inside the function code, if not they are not needed.

 - When passing an array as an argument to a function, must also pass an additional argument specifying the size of the array.

-- Parameters greatly increase the usefulness and flexibiliti of a function, the printf(display what ever is tell to be displayed via the parameters and arguments).
+- Parameters greatly increase the usefulness and flexibility of a function, the printf(display what ever is tell to be displayed via the parameters and arguments).

 ## Returning data from functions

-- Not always the result want to be displayed, functions can return data using specific synthax.
+- Not always the result want to be displayed, functions can return data using specific syntax.

 - The return type of a function can be specified, including enumeration types and pointers.